10 Essentials for Hunting The Backcountry

 They are typically far less bulky and pack down to a fraction of the size of a backcountry cooking system like the Jetboil.

-MSR PocketRocket is a leader in this field with cheaper backcountry stoves like Etekcity not far behind.
-The beauty of these is you can shop around to find lighter compatible Cups or pots and build out your own system.
+MSR PocketRocket Deluxe is a leader in this field and you can read our review here.
+The beauty of these is you can shop around to find lighter compatible cups or pots and build out your own system.

 Stoves typically have better control over heat output so you will have a few more food options other than dehydrated food sachets.